-Our title is “Healing Through Reckoning and Responsibility” and our purpose is to provide retreat experiences promoting the healing of PTSD and to provide education and training of a healing ethos and practice to concerned members of the community.
+Our title is Elder Warrior, our journey is “Healing Through Reckoning and Responsibility” and our purpose is to provide retreat experiences promoting the healing of PTSD and to provide education and training of a healing ethos and practice to concerned members of the community.

 There is a way back home from military associated trauma.
 We provide a “Healing Journey” that is a guided process of reckoning and responsibility between Veterans, Active Duty Service Members and Civilians for the Healing of Moral and Ethical Injury Associated with Post Traumatic Soul Distress.

 The path to healing is often a steep climb.

 The journey of healing is not easy, but it is necessary.
 And the journey does heal.

 We see healing of Post Traumatic Stress, Moral Injury, and Military Sexual Trauma as soul wounds.
 Yes, they are often connected and may have physical and mental aspects, but on the deepest level they are spiritual.
 Most of our warriors tell us, “I am not religious but I am spiritual.”
 Though many of us on the team are affiliated with one religious group or another, we feel that the process cannot be about our particular religions, but has to address the universal spiritual needs of our warriors and civilians.
 Thus, we use ritual and story.
 The ritual forms are adapted from ancient and current traditions–Buddhist, Native American, Aboriginal, Jewish, Muslim and Christian.
 The rituals we use do not promote any particular faith, because we are called to work with people from all traditions.
 The stories come from the participants and are only theirs to tell.

 The journey of healing takes time.
 The sun clock in the photo to the left stands in one place, marking the changes of time around it.
 Sometimes it is in the dark and that too, is how the journey is.